hades200082/stationeers-scripts/README.md

 ./stationeers.sh stop
 ```

 This will attempt to save the world and stop the server gracefully.
-If it takes too long it will just kill it.
+If it takes too long (>10 secs) it will just kill it.

 ### Kill the server